-While flies live everywhere in the world except the polar ice caps, they prefer warm climates or warm habitats.
+While flies live everywhere in the world except the polar ice caps, they prefer warm habitats.
 They also prefer to eat organic materials.
 These organic materials can vary depending on the type of fly.
-Some flies prefer decaying plant material, some prefer decaying animals, while some flies prefer fresh blood.
+Some flies prefer decaying plant material, some prefer decaying animals, while some flies actually prefer blood.

 Depending on the type of fly, the life expectancy could be eight days to two months, and in some rare cases up to a year.
-Due to the quick reproduction rate and lifecycle of most flies, one pair of flies can produce over 1 million offspring through several generations in just a few weeks.
-Since infestations can get rapidly out of control, it is best to take care of them as soon as possible.
+Due to their quick reproduction rate and lifecycle, one pair of flies can produce over 1 million offspring through several generations in just a few weeks.

-- Keep all trash pails, garbage bins, recycle bins, vents, drains, and drain traps clean.
+- Keep all trash pails, garbage bins, recycle bins, vents, drains, and drain traps disinfected.

-- All counters and floors should be cleaned regularly.
+- All counters and floors should be cleaned daily.

-- Food and other organic material should be refrigerated or otherwise sealed when it is not being used.
+- Food and other organic material should be refrigerated or sealed when not in use.

-- Vents, doors, and windows can also be screened to prevent flies from entering your home or business.
+- Vents, doors, and windows should be screened and properly sealed to prevent flies from entering your home or business.